sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * Tuesday, October 14th at 4pm status meeting in A008
  * Wednesday, October 15th at 4pm status meeting in A008

+The following rooms are available all day during the coding sprint (until midnight)

+ * A008 with a capacity of 50 people
+ * A006 with a capacity of 30p people
+ * A208 with a capacity of 10p people
+ * A217 with a capacity of 8p people

 == Rules ==

  * participation is optional